Scalable Variational Bayes Inference for Dynamic Variable Selection: Additional empirical results

 \section{Additional empirical results}

-In this Section we are going to discuss some of the additional empirical results which have not been included in the main text for the sake of brevity.
-We separate the additional results between the inflation forecasting and the stock returns predictability applications.
+In this section, we will discuss some additional empirical results that have not been included in the main text.
+We first briefly discuss the correlation structure of the macroeconomic data.
+Next, we discuss the retrospective analysis of signal vs. uncertainty based on time-varying parameter estimates and the Diebold-Mariano tests for longer forecasting horizons.

-\paragraph{In-sample estimates.} The left panel of Figure \ref{fig:beta_inflation_app} reports the reports the time-varying posterior inclusion probabilities and posterior regression coefficients estimates $\mu_{q(\beta_{jt})}$ from our dynamic {\tt BG} model for the core CPI (CPILFESL).
-Two comments are in order.
-First, the results show that as far as core CPI is concerned, only lagged prices and real consumption expenditures (PCECC96) actually carry significant explanatory power above and beyond the conditional mean.
-Second, our dynamic {\tt BG} model is able to capture short-lived predictors with a meaningful economic significance.
-This is the case of PCECC96 towards the end of 2020, which highlight the importance of demand pressure via fiscal stimulus on inflation.

-The right panel of Figure \ref{fig:beta_inflation_app} reports the dynamics of the predictors when the target variable is the one-quarter ahead GDP deflator (GDPCTPI).
-Again, our model is able to capture short-lived predictors which contributed to the inflationary shock during the Covid-19 crisis.
-For instance, increasing production of final products (IPFINAL) during late 2020 positively correlate with increasing inflation -- as measured by GDPCTPI -- towards the 2021.
-Yet, lagged prices and monetary policy, as proxied by the 5-year treasury rate, played a significant role until late 1990s/early 2000s.
-Interestingly, our dynamic {\tt BG} model picks UNRATETESTx -- which measures the unemployment rate for less than 27 weeks of unemployment -- as significant predictor from the great financial crisis towards the end of the sample.
-This evidence in favour of a time-varying Phillips curve, whereby the inverse relationship between unemployment and inflation is corroborated by the data only during specific time periods.

-Figure \ref{fig:vol} reports the sum of absolute values of the variational mean of the active regression coefficients, i.e., $\sum_{j=1}^p|\mu_{q(\beta_{jt})}|$, which proxies the strength of the information available to predict inflation.
-The information from the predictors clearly change over time, decreasing in the middle part of the sample, from the 90s to early 2000.
-In addition, a stronger signal from the predictors correlates with higher idiosyncratic volatility (dashed-red line); that is, a richer model is needed to predict inflation at times of higher uncertainty as proxied by the volatility in the residuals.